Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 • memory: The virtual machine’s memory in MB (all formats).

-• ncpus: The umber of virtual CPUs available to the virtual machine (all formats).
+• ncpus: The number of virtual CPUs available to the virtual machine (all formats).

-Additionally, machine supports additional child elements that are covered in the following subsections.
+machine also supports additional child elements that are covered in the following subsections.

 10.2.3.1 Modifying the VM Configuration Directly